On This Page

 Try Some Alien Beer

-At the local Albertsons grocery we were able to snag a six pack of some alien beer (it was out of this world).
+At the local Albertsons grocery we snagged a six pack – it was out of this world.

 The (Never-ending) Drive Out of Texas

 We took US highway 87 West out of Texas.
-The drive was filled with low, rolling grassy fields, speckled with oil rigs, the occasional train, and of course the infamous Longhorns.
+It was a LONG drive filled with rolling grassy fields, oil rigs, the occasional train, and of course the infamous Longhorns (I’m a cornhusker).

 While on US Highway 380 just west of Brownfield, Texas, we stumbled upon the largest sunflower field I have ever seen.

 Bottomless Lakes State Park

 About 15 miles east of Roswell, we made a pit stop at Bottomless Lakes State Park.
-This was our first glimpse of the red clay dirt and plateau-esque landscape that made up the pre-conceived image in our minds of what the Southwestern United States should look like.
+This was our first glimpse of the red clay dirt and plateau-esque landscape that made up the pre-conceived image in my mind of what the Southwestern United States should look like.
 We took the short drivable loop around the water.
 The park looked to be a popular spot for family picnics and a swim.
-(Check out the park website here.)

 Houston, the Eagle Has Landed